vespa-engine/documentation/en/mtls.md

 Let's also assume there is a monitoring service that requires low-level access to the services.
 Certificates presented by nodes belonging to this service will always have a Common Name (CN) value of `vespa-monitoring.example.com` and a DNS SAN entry of the form `<instance>.<region>.monitor.example.com`.
-We want any monitoring instance in any us-east region to be able to access our cluster, but no others.
+Any monitoring instance in any us-east region must be able to access our cluster, but no others.

 Our TLS config file implementing these rules may look like this: